-In honour of the release of Disney’s The Lion King last year, we launched the “Protect the Pride” global conservation campaign, focused on protecting and revitalising the lion population across Africa by raising awareness and contributing to the Wildlife Conservation Network’s Lion Recovery Fund (LRF).
+In honour of the release of Disney’s The Lion King, we launched the “Protect the Pride” global conservation campaign, focused on protecting and revitalising the lion population across Africa by raising awareness and contributing to the Wildlife Conservation Network’s Lion Recovery Fund (LRF).

 The LRF has directed this support to partner organisations working across Africa with a three-pronged approach to lion recovery: investing in conservation projects on the ground, developing campaigns that support the protection and revitalisation of Africa’s lion population, and expanding collaborations among organisations.